qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 An auxiliary field is defined for a given layer.
 It is a new type of field: a new enum value for QgsFields::FieldOrigin (OriginAuxiliary).
 The code of QgsVectorLayer and QgsVectorLayerFeatureIterator will be changed to reflect this new type, so that they will appear in the list of fields of a layer (alongside native fields and virtual fields).

-Since an auxiliary field is conceptually a join (a left join) on an external database table, auxiliary fields may only be added to vector layers with a primary key.
+Since an auxiliary field is conceptually a (left) join on an external database table, auxiliary fields may only be added to vector layers with a primary key.

 Auxiliary fields are defined as a table in the central SQLite database.